-I am interested in belonging and dislocation, remoteness and ritual, separation and intimacy, time and impermanence, isolation and migration, repetition and remembrance, stillness and rebirth, light and repetition, silence and rhythm, pilgrimage and place.
+Inspired by long periods of time spent in Japan where the four distinct seasons are celebrated, my work engages with the quiet philosophy of mono no aware, a sensitivity towards time and mortality.
+I am interested in belonging and dislocation, remoteness and ritual, separation and intimacy, time and impermanence, isolation and migration, repetition and remembrance, stillness and light, silence and rhythm, pilgrimage and place.

 After graduating from London College of Printing in 2002, I was awarded a 2 year funded residency at Manchester School of Art, where I also worked as an Associate Lecturer until 2010.
 In 2011 I relocated to Japan, where my interest in printmaking developed.
 As joint recipient of a British Council International development award in 2015, I initiated a collaborative project at IMPACT 9 Printmaking Conference in China.
 The project traveled to Southern Graphics Conference International (SGCI) in Portland, USA in 2016.
 Later that year I was awarded a one year residency with VARC (Visual Artists in Rural Communities), in a remote part of Northumberland where I am still currently based.